valentinachen-ut/HTMLCSSWorkshop/README.md

    *   Contains commits for each solution to the exercises

 ### Folder
-* Files
+* Presentation Materials
-   *   Contains the PDF of the slide deck from the presentation and the HTML/CSS video tutorial
+   *   Contains the PDF of the slide deck from the presentation
+   *   The link to the video may be found below under "HTML/CSS Video Tutorial"

 ## Helpful Resources/Further Research
 ### Free Online Classes